 Art Program: Current Exhibitions

-Through our Art Program, The Yard works directly with local curators and galleries to support artists in each city and show rotating seasonal exhibitions at each location.
-All works in the rotating collection are for sale.
-Sales are handled directly through the galleries and curators.
-If you have any questions please contact firstname.lastname@example.org for more information.
+Through our Art Program, The Yard works directly with local curators and galleries to support artists in each city and show rotating seasonal exhibitions at every coworking space location.
+All works in the rotating collection are for sale and the sales are handled directly through the galleries and curators.
+If you have any questions please contact our Head of Art Program, Jasmine Pierik at firstname.lastname@example.org for more information.

-See our current art exhibitions across New York, Philadelphia, Boston, and Washington, D.C. below, and read about the artists on our blog.
+See our current art exhibits across NYC, Philadelphia, and Washington, D.C. below, and read about the artists on our blog.